vertiKarl/anilist-smashorpass/README.md

 I didn't find any good websites allowing you to:

 - use your own animelist
-- allows sharing your results
+- share your results
-- allows filtering by role
+- filter by role
 - and much more

 ... so I just made my own!